-Gluten-free foods can offer nutritious alternatives to baked goods.
-Here’s a list of 9 wheat alternative to try.
+Gluten-free foods can offer nutritious alternatives to traditional baked goods.
+Try these 9 wheat-free options.

 When Carol Fenster of Denver, Colorado, came down with yet another sinus infection, she reached her limit.
 The stuffed-up, foggy feeling she had suffered for years had become chronic and debilitating.
 A food allergist determined that the culprit was wheat.
 Later, she learned that the real problem was gluten, a protein found naturally in wheat and other cereal grains—and therefore, much to Fenster’s dismay, in most breads, pastas, cereals, and baked goods.
 (Gluten is also added to many processed foods.)